azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 Check that you can SSH to the machine using Putty, WSL Ubuntu or Cloud Shell.
 Don't forget to run the one off script to add the contributor permissions for the subscription as per the <https://aka.ms/aztfdocs>.

-By default you'll be in your home directory, and checking the `/etc/passwd` and `/etc/group` files will show your default group.
+By default you'll be in your home directory.
+You can check the `/etc/passwd` and `/etc/group` files to show your default group.

 #### Optional group setting configuration

 You could use it like this if you were the only one working on the deployment.
-But if you were working as a team of Terraform admins for a deployment then you'd probably want to add a group (and optionally change the default group for your ID), and a shared area for the Terraform files.
+But if you were working as a team of Terraform admins for a deployment then you'd probably want to add a group and a shared area for the Terraform files.
+(And optionally change the default group for your ID.)
 E.g.:

 ```bash
 $ sudo addgroup terraform